Let's look at quantification, and how it can be used to find repeating characters.

 Quantification is searching for sequences.
-A quantifier is a notation that specifies the number of possible repetitions of a character, a group of characters, or character class in a regular expression before it.
+A quantifier is a notation that specifies the number of possible repetitions of a character, a group of characters, or a character class in a regular expression before it.

-, which means “search for matches that repeat zero to one time”:
+, which means to search for matches repeating from zero to one time:

 /colou?